Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Application to HAAS study

 \section{Application to HAAS study}

 For this analysis, we are interested in the effect of mid-life alcohol exposure on cognitive impairment as well as death, which are semi-competing risks.
 In the HHP-HAAS study, alcohol consumption was assessed by self-report and translated into units of drinks per month.
 Estimates of the total ethanol intake from reported drinking patterns were calculated as ounces per month for beer, liquor, wine, and sake using algorithms based on average unit sizes and usual alcohol percentages.
-The alcohol consumption was then dichotomized into light drinking ($\leq$30.1 oz/month) vs heavy drinking ($>$30.1 oz/month).
+The alcohol consumption was then dichotomized into heavy drinking ($>$2 drinks/day) or not.
 The ``mid-life" alcohol exposure was collected during the HHP study between 1965-73.
-The Heavy Drinking group consisted of individuals who had heavy drinking at one point during mid-life, and the Light Drinking those who never had heavy drinking during mid-life.
+The heavy drinking group consisted of individuals who had heavy drinking at one point during mid-life, and the other group those who never had heavy drinking during mid-life.
 Cognitive impairment was based on scores from the Cognitive Assessment and Screening Instrument (CASI), where a score below 74 was considered a moderate impairment (MI).

 The confounders were decided by literature review and clinical experiences, as well as availability of the data.
 Literatures show that vital data such as blood pressure and heart rate are associated with drinking habits, as well as the cognitive health.
 Meanwhile, demographic data such as age, years of education, are also related to cognitive impairment and drinking habits.
 The Apolipoprotein E is the first identified genetic susceptibility factor for sporadic AD.
 Towards understanding determinants of cognitive impairment and factors associated with drinking habits, the final set of baseline confounders are baseline CASI score, systolic blood pressure, heart rate, Apolipoprotein E genotype positive, years of education and baseline age.
-We only include participants with normal cognitive function (CASI $\ge$ 74) at baseline, and after excluding missing values for exposure and confounders, we have 1881 participants in total.
+We only include participants with normal cognitive function (CASI $\ge$ 74) at baseline, and after excluding missing values for exposure and confounders, we have 1881 participants in total that have had any follow up since the start of HAAS.
+Figure \ref{flowchart} provides a flowchart of the samples since the start of HHP.

 Since HAAS is a long-term epidemiology study, lost to follow-up occurs at every exam visit.
 On the other hand, death certificates were obtained for many participants, even after lost to follow-up.
 For this reason, we needed to properly define the death for the semi-competing risks data.
 If the death date is after the participant's recorded last visit date from the study, we consider this participant lost to follow-up.
 More details of data pre-processing can be found in \citet{yiranthesis}.